 NEW – Travel coloring books for global wanderers!

 I don’t have a problem with lack of pencils at the moment, as I recently downloaded a free online app called “Colorfy” (http://www.colorfy.net/) which provides me with endless patterns and pictures on my iPad to “color in digitally”.

 But, to be honest this isn’t quite as satisfying as the real thing!

-So I was excited to discover this week that Katie and Geoff Matthews, the travel bloggers behind wandertooth.com, have designed a small but growing collection travel coloring books called “Travel Between the Lines Adult Colouring Books”.
+So I was excited to discover this week that Katie and Geoff Matthews, the travel bloggers behind Wandertooth.com, have designed a small but growing collection travel coloring books called “Travel Between the Lines Adult Coloring Books”.